lbnl-science-it/Training-HPC-LRC-2022-03/Training-HPC-on-Lawrencium.md

 # Data Transfer with Globus

 - Globus lets you transfer and share data on your storage systems with collaborators
-- Fast data transfer, refer to [instructions](https://it.lbl.gov/resource/hpc/for-users/hpc-documentation/data-movement-and-storage/globus/)
+- Fast data transfer, refer to [Instructions](https://it.lbl.gov/resource/hpc/for-users/hpc-documentation/data-movement-and-storage/globus/)
 - Berkeley Lab users can use Globus to transfer files in/out of their LBNL Google drive.
-Details about Google drive via Globus is [here](https://commons.lbl.gov/display/itdivision/GDrive+Access+Via+Globus)
+Details about Google Drive via Globus is [Here](https://commons.lbl.gov/display/itdivision/GDrive+Access+Via+Globus)
 - Possible endpoints include: lbnl#lrc, your laptop/desktop, NERSC, among others.
 - Transfer data to/from your laptop (endpoint setup)
    - Create an endpoint on your machine using Globus Connect Personal [https://www.globus.org/globus-connect-personal](https://www.globus.org/globus-connect-personal)